cl-engler/blog-site-beta/README.md

 # blog-site-beta
-Creating a blog VIA App Brewery template and course
+Creating a blog VIA App Brewery template and course using EJS